Level 2 Background Check for Healthcare Workers Using 1 Easy Trick

 While live scan makes capturing fingerprints more efficient and easy, it must be done correctly in order to be sufficient for a healthcare worker (or any level 2) background check.

-Currently, 36 US states have varying legislation which requires healthcare professionals to receive criminal background checks before beginning work.
-While 14 states do not have official laws requiring screenings, most hospitals and healthcare facilities in these states still require some level of background checks, especially related to Medicare and Medicaid accepting facilities.
+Currently, 36 US states have varying legislation that requires healthcare professionals to receive criminal background checks before beginning work.
+While 14 states do not have official laws requiring screenings, most hospitals and healthcare facilities in these states still require some level of background checks, especially related to Medicare and Medicaid-accepting facilities.

 In fact, many states have recently enacted new laws, to enhance the screening process for those in the medical field.